 Aside from improving your existing clients' SEO results, a site audit is a key component of an effective client proposal.

 Creating a new proposal template for each new prospect, however, is time-consuming and inefficient.
-Instead, with our white label SEO tool, you can also create your SEO Proposal Template, you can quickly run site audits, analyze keyword performance, and review their backlink profile.
+Instead, with our white label SEO tool, you can also create your SEO Proposal Template, you can quickly run site audits, analyze keyword performance, and review their backlink and internal link profile.

 We’ve included the following 5 sections in our proposal template, although keep in mind these can be adapted to whatever type of marketing services you’re pitching to clients.